Your Top 10 Open Source No Code Platforms: A Quick Guide

 What’s the difference between closed and open-source software?

 Only the original authors of proprietary software can legally copy, inspect, and alter that software.
-And to use proprietary software, computer users must agree (usually by signing a license displayed the first time they run this software) that they will not do anything with the software that the software’s authors have not expressly permitted.
+To use proprietary software, computer users must agree (usually by signing a license displayed the first time they run this software) that they will not do anything with the software that the software’s authors have not expressly permitted.
 Microsoft Office and Adobe Photoshop are examples of proprietary software.

 Open-source software is different.
 Its authors make its source code available to others who would like to view that code, copy it, learn from it, alter it, or share it.